 - When the stolen property is a firearm

-- Most grand theft cases involving motor vehicles
+- Most theft cases involving motor vehicles

 Grand Theft Auto